Myth (video game series): Gameplay

 Once one or more units have been selected, the player can click on the ground to make them walk to the selected spot, or click on an enemy to make them attack.
 Units with projectile weapons, such as archers and dwarves can also be ordered to attack a specific spot on the ground, rather than an enemy.
-It is also important that the player have their units facing in the right direction.
-In The Fallen Lords, this is accomplished by "gesture clicking" - using the mouse to indicate which way the units will face when they reach their destination.
+It is also important that the player have their units facing in the correct direction.
+In The Fallen Lords, this is accomplished by "gesture clicking": using the mouse to indicate which way the units will face when they reach their destination.
 In Soulblighter and The Wolf Age, it can be accomplished by either gesture clicking, or by pressing the left or right arrow key as the units move to the selected location.
-Facing the correct direction is especially important when using formations.
+Facing the correct direction is especially relevant when using formations.
 After selecting a group of units, the player must press the corresponding formation button on the keyboard, and then click on the ground where they want the units to form.
 The player can also order all selected units to scatter and to retreat.
-In Soulblighter and The Wolf Age, all formations, as well as commands such as stopping, guarding, scattering, retreating, and reversing direction, are also available via a single click in the Control Bar at the bottom of the screen.
+In Soulblighter and The Wolf Age, all formations—as well as commands such as stopping, guarding, scattering, retreating, and reversing direction—are also available via a single click in the Control Bar at the bottom of the screen.

-When a single unit is selected, information about that unit appears in the "Status Bar" at the top of the HUD; the unit's name, a brief biography, how many kills he has, how many battles he has survived, and (if he is capable of carrying items) his inventory.
-When multiple units are selected, the names, types, and quantity of units will appear, but there will be no biography or information on their kills or previous battles.
-The HUD also features a transparent overhead mini-map, which displays information about the current battlefield; the player's field of vision is indicated by a yellow trapezoid, enemy units appear as red dots, friendly non-playable units as blue dots, and the player's army as green dots.
+When a single unit is selected, information about that unit appears in the "Status Bar" at the top of the HUD: the unit's name, biography, number of kills, number of battles survived, and (if he is capable of carrying items) inventory.
+When multiple units are selected, only the names, types, and quantity of units appear.
+The HUD also features a transparent overhead mini-map, which displays information about the current battlefield—the player's field of vision is indicated by a yellow trapezoid, enemy units appear as red dots, friendly non-playable units as blue dots, and the player's army as green dots.
 The player can click anywhere on the mini-map to instantly jump to that location.
 However, the mini-map does not initially display the entire battlefield; the player must explore the area for it to become fully mapped.
 In Soulblighter, the player can also order troops to move to any location on the mapped area of the battlefield by right-clicking on that area in the mini-map.